TheByteAttic/AgonLight/README.md

 <b>CHANGE HISTORY:</b>
 <p>
 <UL>
+  <LI><b>23 November 2022</b>: Update to the uSD card files and the firmware installation guide to reflect release 1.02 of Quark MOS™, Quark VDP™, and Quark BBC BASIC™.
   <LI><b>24 October 2022</b>: Quick Start Guide and Firmware Installation Guide updated to reflect the fact that Agon light™ requires a Fat32-formatted uSD-card with a partition of no more than 32GB.
   <LI><b>21 October 2022</b>: Quick Start Guide, Firmware Installation Guide, and bbcbasic.bin (in the folder /uSD card files) updated.
   <LI><b>17 October 2022</b>: All documentation updated to reflect the fact that the Zilog USB Smart Cable with product number ZUSBESC0200ZACG will <i>NOT</i> work with Agon light™.
 The only <i>CORRECT</i> cable has product number ZUSBSC00100ZACG.